-Big data helps in determining certain parameters for customer service for the ecommerce companies such as which mode of communication do the customer prefer for a region, for example, live chat or phone or emails.
+Big data helps in determining certain parameters for customer service for the e-commerce companies such as which mode of communication does the customer preference for a region, for example, live chat or phone or emails.

 And again, an analysis can be done as to which products get the most of the issues or customer service related concerns and then, they can work on it to provide the best readymade information online to avoid any such problem.

 Moreover, based on Big data, the customer service can be made more effective and this also helps in controlling certain aspects of cost-effectiveness and increasing sales.

 - 71% of shoppers believe they will get a better deal online than in stores.